 SRE professionals don’t just fix systems; they design systems that don’t break in the first place.

-Here’s what makes SRE special:
+Here’s what makes the SRE roadmap special:

-• It goes beyond traditional IT support.
+- It goes beyond traditional IT support.

-• It emphasizes automation over manual work.
+- It emphasizes automation over manual work.

-• It puts reliability at the centre of development practices.
+- It puts reliability at the centre of development practices.

 Core Principles of SRE

-Before diving into the technical roadmap, it's essential to become familiar with the foundational principles that underpin SRE.
+Before diving into the technical SRE roadmap, it's essential to become familiar with the foundational principles that underpin SRE.
 These are not just buzzwords, they’re your guiding lights.

 a.
 Embracing Risk